mrlesmithjr/ansible-glusterfs/README.md

 ````
 cluster_hosts: 'gluster-n1,gluster-n2,gluster-n3'  #defines the hosts to join cluster...define here or in group_vars/group
 config_glusterfs: false  #defines if glusterfs should be configured
+config_lvm: false  #defines if lvm should be configured
 create_gluster_bricks:
   - name: scripts
     owner: root